 It was important to me to quickly learn what makes the business successful – and to flex my own style to fit in

-Please tell us about any key questions you raised early on in your partnership to help establish a solid understanding of needs, preferences and expectations.
+Please tell us about any key questions you raised early on in your working relationship to help establish a solid understanding of needs, preferences and expectations.
 I always have a conversation with a new boss about open communication – it’s the one thing that can make or break a relationship.
 Nigel and I were lucky (or perhaps unlucky) in that we worked on a grievance case together very early on.
 It allowed both of us to see how the other worked, and how we dealt with a very difficult situation under the toughest of confidential constraints.

-What key conversations early on in your partnership set the tone for success?
+What key conversations early on set the tone for success?
 What makes Debs’ work more impressive is that she wasn’t really given much information in early conversations.
 It was a new role which had not been hired before so it was difficult to set any expectations, and so it was over to Debs to make it work!

 While some business partnerships are strong from the outset, others are forged through experience.
 If there was a key turning point in the level of confidence you have in Debs, or in delegating to her, can you tell us how this unfolded?
 The organisation and subsequent slick running of our annual end of year managerial conferences.
 Spread over a number of days involving “decision makers” within the business, these conferences are used to shape targets and strategy for the next year.

 Please tell us about a turning point or event that deepened your sense of team, and/or loyalty.
 I am pretty certain it was my organisation and attendance at EIGHT full day meetings where the senior team mapped out plans for 2016.
 Nigel and I were the only two people who attended all eight meetings (pretty grueling); I also prepared Nigel’s slides for the final meeting.
 Once we’d wrapped up and settled back into our daily routines, I found a gift on my desk one morning, followed by a short email from Nigel thanking me … it made me feel so appreciated and was very thoughtful.